mhairilou/yoga_bookings/yoga_bookings_app/README.md

 This project uses Flask, postgresql and python3.

 ## A project brief/a list of things the app can do
 The app allows you to add, edit and view sessions, students and bookings.
 It has pages that display all sessions/classes and all students.
 You can also view more details by clicking "view".
-The

 ## Step by step process of how to get the app working
 To set up the app, open a terminal (command + space on mac) and type: